Expatria-Technologies/Flexi-HAL/README.md

 ### Auxillary relay drivers
 <img src="/readme_images/AUX_POWER.jpg" width="200">
 Four axilliary relay outputs are exposed.
 These have a maximum combined drive current of 1000 mA when operated via a dedicated power supply.
 The relay voltage can be selected via a 3 pin jumper between the main board power supply, the onboard 12V supply and the onboard 5V supply.
-By default the jumper is left unpopulated and power for the aux outputs is supplied via the dedicated (fused and polarity protected) input.
+If the jumper is left unpopulated power for the aux outputs is supplied via the dedicated (fused and polarity protected) input.
 The 12V and 5V options cannot drive more than 20 mA per pin and are only used for TTL signalling applications - they should never be used to drive inductive loads.
 Never populate P17 and the external supply at the same time.

 ### Real-Time Control Port
 <img src="/readme_images/Jog2k_Enclosure_2.png" width="500">